A Conformation-Centric Generative Foundation Model for Linear Polymer Modeling and Design: Results

 \subsection{Unlocking Polymer Conformation Generation with PolyConFM}

 As illustrated in Figure~\ref{fig: overview} and Section~\ref{sec: pretraining}, conformation-centric generative pretraining has enabled PolyConFM to generate polymer conformations that serve as inputs for downstream tasks.
-Here, given the lack of specialized polymer conformation generation methods, we compare PolyConFM's conformation generation capability with various representative molecular conformation generation methods trained on the polymer conformation dataset (construction pipeline and statistics of this dataset are provided in Supplementary Information~\ref{SI-sec: datasets}), and evaluate performance using both structure-matching and energy-matching metrics.
+Here, given the lack of specialized polymer conformation generation methods, we compare PolyConFM's conformation generation capability with various representative molecular conformation generation methods trained on the linear polymer conformation dataset (construction pipeline and statistics of this dataset are provided in Supplementary Information~\ref{SI-sec: datasets}), and evaluate performance using both structure-matching and energy-matching metrics.
 More information regarding baselines and metrics is provided in Section~\ref{sec: exp_setup}.

 Table~\ref{tab: exp_conf} summarizes the performance of various methods on the polymer conformation generation task, covering both the standard evaluation and the scalability evaluation.
-For the standard evaluation, we perform inference to generate conformations whose scale matches the training set (approximately 2,000 atoms per conformation), thereby evaluating their conformation generation capability under in-distribution conditions.
+For the standard evaluation, we perform inference to generate conformations at a scale matching the training set (approximately 2,000 atoms per conformation), thereby evaluating their conformation generation capability under in-distribution conditions.
+Here, we evaluate generated conformations using structure-matching (S-MAT) and energy-matching (E-MAT) metrics, where Recall-based (-R) metrics measure the coverage of the reference space and Precision-based (-P) metrics assess generation fidelity.
 As presented in Table~\ref{tab: exp_conf}(top), PolyConFM achieves state-of-the-art performance across all evaluation metrics while requiring the least inference time, ensuring both effective and efficient polymer conformation generation.
 In particular, compared with TorsionalDiff (i.e., the best baseline), PolyConFM improves all evaluation metrics by at least 25\% while maintaining comparable inference efficiency and eliminating the need for predetermined initial structures, highlighting its practicality for generating polymer conformations that are both structurally accurate and energetically realistic.